 Dual credit is enrollment in college classes through an approved college for credit in both high school and college.
 These CTE courses can be taken either on the HHS campus or at the approved college campus.
-Currently dual credit courses are offered through Kilgore College and LeTourneau University.
-See pg.
-20 for list of CTE Dual Credit course offerings.
+Currently dual credit courses are offered through Kilgore College, LeTourneau University and TSTC-Marshall.